Community Wellness in Action

 Strategic Alliance for Health

 Hamilton County Public Health (HCPH) received funding from the Centers for Disease Control and Prevention (CDC) as part of the Strategic Alliance for Health, a program focused on training local communities to create policy and environmental changes that address lifestyle behaviors linked to some of the leading chronic diseases impacting our nation’s health.
-The program, announced September 30, 2008, is part of a larger $25 million CDC investment in local community efforts to reduce the burden of chronic diseases across the nation.
-The Strategic Alliance for Health, branded locally as the We THRIVE! initiative provides five-year funding awards to nine communities across the United States.
-Communities will develop specific strategies that promote physical activity and proper nutrition and reduce tobacco use and exposure—all lifestyle behaviors associated with obesity, heart disease, and diabetes.
-HCPH is collaborating with Lincoln Heights, Lockland and Woodlawn on this project.
+The program, announced September 30, 2008, was part of a larger $25 million CDC investment in local community efforts to reduce the burden of chronic diseases across the nation.
+The Strategic Alliance for Health, provided five-year funding awards to nine communities across the United States.
+Communities developed specific strategies that promoted physical activity and proper nutrition and reduced tobacco use and exposure—all lifestyle behaviors associated with obesity, heart disease, and type 2 diabetes.
+HCPH collaborated with Lincoln Heights, Lockland and Woodlawn on this project.
 These communities are comprised of minority and low income populations demonstrating significant disparities in access to and use of prevention and health care services.

 Healthy Kids, Healthy Communities

 Hamilton County Public Health and the Collaborative to Prevent Childhood Obesity was awarded a $360,000 grant from the Robert Wood Johnson Foundation (RWJF) on January 12, 2010.
-This grant focuses on preventing childhood obesity and works to improve opportunities for physical activity and access to affordable healthy foods for children and families in several City of Cincinnati neighborhoods, Forest Park, Woodlawn, Lockland and Lincoln Heights.
-Hamilton County is one of 41 sites selected for the RWJF Healthy Kids, Healthy Communities initiative.
+This grant focused on preventing childhood obesity and worked to improve opportunities for physical activity and access to affordable healthy foods for children and families across the county.
+Hamilton County was one of 41 sites selected for the RWJF Healthy Kids, Healthy Communities initiative.

-Healthy Kids, Healthy Communities, a national program of the Robert Wood Johnson Foundation (RWJF), advances community-based solutions that will help reverse the childhood obesity epidemic.
-It focuses on changing policies and environments to support active living and healthy eating among children and families.
-The program places special emphasis on reaching children who are at highest risk for obesity on the basis of income, race/ethnicity and geographic location.
-It will support RWJF’s efforts to reverse the childhood obesity epidemic in the United States by 2015.
+Healthy Kids, Healthy Communities, a national program of the Robert Wood Johnson Foundation (RWJF), advanced community-based solutions that will help reverse the childhood obesity epidemic.
+It focused on changing policies and environments to support active living and healthy eating among children and families.
+The program placed special emphasis on reaching children who are at highest risk for obesity on the basis of income, race/ethnicity and geographic location.
+It supports RWJF’s efforts to reverse the childhood obesity epidemic in the United States by 2015.